objectiv/objectiv.io/docs/docs/tracking/react/api-reference/ReactTracker.md

 When providing only `endpoint`, the Tracker will automatically create a Transport configuration initialized with it.
 :::

+## Defaults

 ### Transport
 [Fetch](/tracking/api-reference/transports/FetchAPITransport.md) + [XMLHttpRequest](/tracking/api-reference/transports/XMLHttpRequestTransport.md) Transport Switch.

 ### Queueing
-TrackerQueue is configured to send events in batches of 10 every 100ms.
+TrackerQueue is configured to eagerly send max 10 events per batch, each batch is processed every 1000ms.

 ### Persistence
 TrackerQueue is configured to use [LocalStorage](/tracking/api-reference/queues/TrackerQueueLocalStorage.md).